50 Words for Snow

 50 Words for Snow is the tenth studio album by English singer-songwriter Kate Bush, released on 21 November 2011.
 It was the second album released on her own label, Fish People, and Bush's first all-new material since Aerial (2005).
-The album includes the single "Wild Man".
+The album was promoted by the single "Wild Man"; a further single, "Snowflake", followed in October 2024, alongside a short film in support of War Child.

 Background and release

 50 Words for Snow was released on 21 November 2011, Bush's second album of that year, following Director's Cut.
 The album consists of seven songs "set against a background of falling snow" and has a running time of 65 minutes.
 The songs "Lake Tahoe" and "Misty" are the two longest songs in Bush's catalogue and her only individual songs that are over ten minutes long.
+In November 2018, Bush released box sets of remasters of her studio albums, including 50 Words for Snow.

-A radio edit of the first single "Wild Man" was played on BBC Radio 2's Ken Bruce Show on 10 October.
+A radio edit of the first single, "Wild Man", was played on BBC Radio 2's Ken Bruce Show on 10 October.
 The single, featuring both the radio edit as well as the album version, was released on 11 October.
 Andy Fairweather Low guest stars on this story of a group of people exploring the Himalayas who, upon finding evidence of the elusive, mythical Yeti, out of compassion cover up all traces of its footprints.
 Priya Elan in the New Musical Express greeted the single with enthusiasm, saying: "For those of us who have been secretly longing for a return to the unflinchingly bizarre and Bush's ability to conjure up strange new worlds, 'Wild Man' is a deep joy."

-In an interview with the American radio station KCRW, Bush said that the idea for the album's title song came from thinking about how the Eskimo have 50 words for snow, which led her to use fantastical words and phrases, such as "spangladasha", "anechoic", "blown from Polar fur", and "Robber's Veil".
+In an interview with the American radio station KCRW, Bush said that the idea for the album's title song came from thinking about how the Eskimo have 50 words for snow, which led her to use fantastical words and phrases, such as "spangladasha", "blown from Polar fur", and "Robber's Veil".
 The album's songs are built around Bush's quietly jazzy piano and Steve Gadd's drums (she had just started working with him and praised his "brilliant drumming"), and utilize both sung and spoken word vocals in what Classic Rock's Stephen Dalton calls "a...supple and experimental affair, with a contemporary chamber pop sound grounded in crisp piano, minimal percussion and light-touch electronics...billowing jazz-rock soundscapes, interwoven with fragmentary narratives delivered in a range of voices from shrill to Laurie Anderson-style cooing."
 Bassist Danny Thompson also appears on the album.